 How I saved money by switching energy tariffs

 On a previous occasion I was switching energy providers.
 What I did on this occasion was click ‘Proceed’ and then I was able to fill out my details.
 The transfer of details was taken care of for me.
 The new energy company read the meter, as did I, and I provided the old readings to the previous company.
 I then received a final bill.
 Also I cancelled my direct debit with my previous provider, to ensure that I didn’t overpay.
 To avoid any nasty surprises I put up that months direct debit money ready for covering the last of the final bill, and paying a bit extra to the new company.

 Overall the whole process of switching energy tariffs was much easier than I thought.
 I now ensure that I do this every year, before Winter.
 I like to lock in to a fixed price tariff.
 On occasion this is £10-£20 a year dearer than the cheapest tariff, however it means I don’t have any worries about prices increasing.
 If you are going to tie in to a fixed tariff then ensure that you are aware of any exit fees.
 One year the prices dropped (seems to be rare now!) and I only had to pay £20 to exit both of my energy tariffs and enjoy the discounted fixed price for a year.

 Are you planning on switching energy tariffs?

-Why not give the Go Compare energy price comparison tool a whirl?
+Why not give an energy price comparison tool a whirl?
 It is free, you can see tariffs that you can’t switch to online too, if you want to, and it takes just minutes.
 From start to finish you could have finished switching energy tariffs in under 10 minutes.
 You can use details of your annual usage, annual spend or even just work on an estimated usage.
 I would strongly advise having accurate figures though to ensure that the discount is the best it can be.
 Also, be sure to look on TopCashBack to see if you can make yourself any money for switching!